lockedata/starters/README.md

     coverage, vignettes, unit testing etc. out of the box

   - Use `create_analysis_project()` to get a project ready for a typical analysis project.
-It includes packrat to help with reproducibility.
+It includes renv to help with reproducibility.

   - Use `create_training_project()` to get a project ready for delivering training that often involves handouts and presentation materials.
-It includes packrat to help with reproducibility.
+It includes renv to help with reproducibility.

 All functions implement name validation based on the guidance in [“Writing R